hibaa8/agent-code-platform/README.md

 # Agent Code
-CS E-learning platform for youth
+CS E-learning platform for youth.
+Created for the 2021 Google Code Next Hackathon.